 Course Tuition:

-Actual course tuition may vary depending on course location, logistics, meals, lodging options, etc.
+Actual course tuition may vary depending on course location, logistics, etc.

 Certification:

-*A digital certificate is also available upon successful completion of this course.
+A digital certificate is available upon successful completion of course.

 This certification is accepted by the BSA and is ACA approved.